ranjitjhala/flux-tutorial/typ/01-refinements.typ

 use flux_rs::attrs::*;
 ```

+#alert("info", [
+  *Note:* Make sure you have the latest version of Flux installed before proceeding with these examples.
+])

+#alert("warning", [
+  *Note:* Make sure you have the latest version of Flux installed before proceeding with these examples.
+])

+#alert("error", [
+  *Note:* Make sure you have the latest version of Flux installed before proceeding with these examples.
+])

 === Post-Conditions

-We can already start using these indexed types to start writing (and checking)
+We can now use these indexed types to start writing (and checking)
 code.
-For example, we can write the following specification which says that
+For example, we can write the following specification which
-the value _returned_ by `mk_ten` must, in fact, be `10`
+says that the value _returned_ by `mk_ten` must, in fact, be `10`

 ```flux
 #[spec(fn() -> i32[10])]